Water is essential for life. It’s also one of the most important things we consume. Learn here about how water can benefit your health.

 The skin contains cells called keratinocytes.
 Keratinocytes create proteins that give hair its strength and elasticity.
-Because water is needed to maintain a healthy cell structure, staying hydrated will allow your skin to retain its youthful appearance.
+Staying hydrated helps maintain healthy cell structure and youthful skin.

 Protects Against Cancerous Cells

 Cancerous tumors grow rapidly because they require lots of energy.
 This means they must constantly draw blood from other body areas.
-If these tumor cells are deprived of oxygen for too long, they begin dying off.
+If these tumor cells are deprived of oxygen for too long, they die off.
 However, when they receive adequate quantities of water, they thrive.
-Therefore, drinking at least 8 cups of water each day may reduce the risk of developing certain types of cancers.
+Therefore, drinking at least 8 cups of water daily may reduce the risk of developing certain types of cancers.